lfn-cnti/bestpractices/charter.md

 ## Mission Statement

-CNTI’s mission is to simplify the creation and consumption of CNFs by publicising best practices for their development and operation.
+CNTI’s mission is to simplify the creation and consumption of CNFs by publicizing best practices for their development and operation.
 It is committed to the following (aspirational) design ideals:

 - Portable - Cloud native workloads run everywhere -- public cloud, private cloud, bare metal, laptop -- with consistent functional behavior so that they are portable throughout the ecosystem as well as between development and production environments.
 - Meet users partway - Many applications today are not cloud native, but have been working in production for decades.
 The WG doesn’t just cater to purely greenfield cloud-native applications, nor does it meet all users where they are.
 It focuses on cloud-native applications, but provides some mechanisms to facilitate migration of monolithic and legacy applications.